 Explore it on Goodreads or Amazon.

-Other books by this author include Touched by an Alien, Alien Tango, Alien in the Family, Alien Proliferation, Alien Diplomacy, Alien vs. Alien, Alien Research, Alien Collective, Universal Alien, Alien Separation, Alien in Chief, Alien Nation
+Other books by this author which I have reviewed include Touched by an Alien, Alien Tango, Alien in the Family, Alien Proliferation, Alien Diplomacy, Alien vs. Alien, Alien Research, Alien Collective, Universal Alien, Alien Separation, Alien in Chief, Alien Nation

 Seventh in the Katherine “Kitty” Katt romantic sci-fi comedy series revolving around Kitty Martini.
 This story is based in Washington D.C.